VinutaHegde/404/blog_post.md

 During Training, ground truth for captions are available, hence the model can learn all at once.
 However, during inference, ground truth ceases to exist.
 Hence, words are generated one by one.
 Unfortunatly, there is no other straightforward way to feed previously generated words to the decoder during inference.
 The model is used for prediting every single word, so in the worst case the model will be called 100 times (5 captions, 20 words each) to generate a single story.
 For that reason, We used greedy search to get the story.
 Although beam search could lead to better results, it has been omitted due to the huge increase in processing just to generate a single story.

 ## Results

+## Future Work
+- Non teacher-force methods
+- More effective represnetation of the previous captions, skip-thought vector representation could be an effective representation
+- Using a discriminator to criticize the network instead of direct loss
+- GAN can replace the decoder
+- Rinforcement learning language model as the decoder, with a reward function that takes care of language and story coherence